-Lake Powell is at the heart of Glen Canyon National Recreation Area, a 1.25 million-acre geologic playground straddling northern Arizona and southern Utah.
-The 186-mile-long, manmade lake boasts 2,000 miles of soaring red sandstone cliffs, 90 major canyons and sandy beaches, and is astonishingly beautiful in its desert setting.
-Houseboating is the best way for family groups to explore it, while unwinding amid the comforts of home.
+The 186-mile-long, manmade lake boasts 2,000 miles of soaring red sandstone cliffs, 90 major canyons, and sandy beaches, and is astonishingly beautiful in its desert setting.
+Houseboating is a safe and easy way for family groups to explore it while unwinding amid the comforts of home.

 Our only caveat: water levels.
 The lake is still recovering from nearly a decade of drought but in the dry years, many of the most beautiful canyons become impassible (except by foot) and some once-accessible areas are full of thick mud.